Incubating Ideas: The Essence of Creativity

 There are two parts to creativity, at least for the purposes of this article.

 One is the nuts-and-bolts part—the writing or painting or practicing part of creativity: doing the work.
 It needs structure and routine in order to be effective.

 The other part of creative work is the idea-generating part—the essence of creativity, you might say—and that happens in a non-linear, non-routine fashion.

 You need both sides of the creative coin.
 And the two parts require different approaches.

+A polite invitation.
 Creative artists need creative ideas; that’s their primary tool, and the first step in the creative process.
 And they need to weave those creative ideas together uniquely.

 A creative project starts with a spark, an initial idea.
 And once you have your idea—your germ of a creative project—you can help it develop!